PraveshMoelchand/gdse-in-practice/_posts/2020-05-13-how-can-my-company-survive-covid-19.md

 project.
 However, increasing informal communication seemed to be effective in narrowing the distance as well.
 For example, the management/team leaders can organize team members for cultural differences with online team-building projects or do daily coffee stands.
-These informal meet-ups should reduce the tension and stress between members!
+These informal meet-ups should reduce the tension and stress between members! [^reference]

 ### Temporal
 Temporal distances are also often called timezone distances.
 This is very unlikely to occur during COVID-19 lockdowns.
 Therefore, we shouldn't worry too much about it.

-## Internal Factors
-TODO: Write something about 4 internal factors: project's organizational structure, the development process, communication and collaboration issues.

-## Solution?
-Maybe offer Distributed Agile and more communication( pair-programming/daily meeting/team building)  as solution?

-## Conclusion
-Conclude chapters
+[^reference]: This is a reference.